etc1290/Stembase/log.md

 		-- finished
 	# Changed
 	1. Apply idPicker at group create function
 		-- finished
+	2. Make Groups in monitored section is scrollable and increase max height -- finished
 	# Fixed
 	1. Solve the bug that cannot select folder